The Kalam Cosmological Argument

 [16] From J. P. Moreland, Scaling the Secular City: A Defense of Christianity (Grand Rapids, MI: Baker Book House, 1987), 23.

-[16] A singularity is “a point at which a function takes an infinite value, especially in space-time when matter is infinitely dense, as at the centre of a black hole” (Oxford Living Dictionaries, s.v. “singularity”).
+[17] A singularity is “a point at which a function takes an infinite value, especially in space-time when matter is infinitely dense, as at the centre of a black hole” (Oxford Living Dictionaries, s.v. “singularity”).
 Infinite, in this sense, refers to the point where the laws of physics break down.
-That point represents the boundary of time in which space and time no longer exists.
+Such a point represents the boundary of time in which space and time no longer exist.
 Some quantum cosmology models introduce “imaginary numbers” for the time variable in the Standard gravitational equations.
 This effectively eliminates a singularity in the model.
 However, it does not contradict the assertion that the universe had a beginning.
 There would still be a beginning, albeit without a singularity.
 For further discussion of a singularity, see William Lane Craig and James D. Sinclair, “The Kalam Cosmological Argument,” in The Blackwell Companion to Natural Theology, ed.
 William Lane Craig, and James Porter Moreland (Malden, MA: Wiley-Blackwell a John Wiley & Sons, Ltd., Publication, 2012), 129–30.

-[17] Although English astrophysicist Sir Fred Hoyle (1915–2001) coined the term big bang on a BBC radio program, he rejected the theory as an unlikely explanation of the beginning of the universe.
+[18] Although English astrophysicist Sir Fred Hoyle (1915–2001) coined the term “Big Bang” on a BBC radio program, he rejected the theory as an unlikely explanation of the beginning of the universe.

 [19] Paul Davies, God and the New Physics (New York, NY: Simon & Schuster, 1984), 205.